Why Keno Odds Are What They Are

 The Gambler's Fallacy in Keno

 There are no "hot" or "cold" numbers in keno.
 Every draw is independent.
 "Due" numbers don't exist.
-Frequency charts showing past draws are entertainment, not strategy — they cannot predict future outcomes.
+Frequency charts showing past draws are entertainment, not strategy.
+They cannot predict future outcomes.

 Why Play Keno With These Odds?